Skip to main content

 Very Low

 The pattern is clear.
 Content formats that deliver structured, verifiable information get cited.
 Content that delivers opinion, narrative, or thin coverage gets skipped.
 FAQ sections with FAQPage schema are particularly powerful because they mirror exactly how users phrase questions to AI platforms, and AI systems recognize and reward that match.
+Reach us at (213) 444-2229.

 The performance gap between a well-structured FAQ post and a generic opinion piece is not marginal.
 It is a 3x difference in citation likelihood.
 For a business trying to appear when potential customers ask AI for recommendations, that gap determines whether you exist in AI search at all.
+We work with one business per market.
+Check if yours is still open.

 For more on structuring your FAQ content specifically for AI citations, see our guide on how to build an FAQ page that AI cites.
+Find your gaps with a free AERO scan.

 Blog Content AI Loves